Browns (fashion boutique): History

-Known for discovering talents such as John Galliano, Alexander McQueen, Hussein Chalayan, and Christopher Kane, it also brought designers such as Calvin Klein, Sabine G., Armani, Ralph Lauren and Jil Sander to London.
+Known for discovering John Galliano, Alexander McQueen, Hussein Chalayan, and Christopher Kane, it also brought designers such as Calvin Klein, Sabine G., Armani, Ralph Lauren and Jil Sander to London.
 Browns has continued to support both young and established fashion designers.

 In 2006, Joan Burstein (known in the fashion industry as Mrs B) received a CBE in the Queen’s Birthday Honours List for services to fashion.
 Sidney Burstein died in April 2010.

 In May 2015, Browns passed from family ownership when it was acquired by the fashion website Farfetch.
 Joan Burstein stayed on as honorary chair and her son and daughter Simon and Caroline retained seats on the board.

 Stores

-In 2020, after fifty years at its iconic South Molton Street address, Browns made a landmark move to a new flagship location at 39 Brook Street in London’s Mayfair.
-This relocation marked a significant new chapter in the brand’s history, aligning with its evolution under new ownership and a growing emphasis on innovation and customer experience.
-The move allowed Browns to reimagine its physical retail presence while still honouring its heritage.